 The role of epoxy resins is to provide superior adhesion to metal and resistance to corrosive agents.
 Furthermore, epoxy enables the application of a thin, uniform coating directly onto the metal, even in hard to reach small recesses and cavities, providing a seamless protective layer.

 In addition to the use in corrosion-resistant paints, epoxies are used in other key applications of the automotive manufacturing industry because of properties such as heat resistance, adhesion and mechanical strength.
 Some components using epoxies include:

 • Encapsulation systems for electronics

 • Lightweight automotive composite parts

 Additionally, automotive designers are developing new applications, such as components of electric/hybrid vehicles, parts for suspension systems, drive shafts, various kinds of load-bearing structures of car bodies, etc.

 To ensure that our European auto production remains globally competitive, it is essential that the industry embraces internationally accepted high-standard epoxy composites and corrosion protection technologies.

 The use of epoxies in vehicles reduces the weight of the finished part.
 The benefits of reducing the weight of a car or a truck include lower fuel consumption and operating costs, resulting in fewer emissions as well.

 Compared to alternative older technologies, epoxies help reduce overall environmental impact.
 As epoxy-based paint adheres directly to the metal, air emissions and landfill waste are reduced during the production process.
-In addition, keeping vehicles in service longer conserves energy and raw materials, keeping costs in check and improving the vehicle’s carbon footprint.
+In addition, keeping vehicles in service longer conserves energy and raw materials, keeping costs in check and improves the vehicle’s carbon footprint.